jsnmrs/aggro/README.md

 All tests must pass before code can be merged, ensuring code quality and preventing regressions.

+### Security Features

+The application includes comprehensive security measures:

+- CSRF Protection — Custom CSRF filter for all state-changing operations
+- Input Validation — ValidationService provides sanitization for slugs, video IDs, gate keys, and integers
+- SQL Injection Prevention — All database queries use parameterized statements
+- Security Headers — Automatic security headers via SecurityFilter
+- Null Byte Protection — Automatic null byte removal from all input
+- Timing-Safe Comparisons — Used for sensitive string comparisons like gate keys

 ## Deployment

 Deployment is handled through GitHub Actions and Deployer with automated testing:

-1. **Pull Request Testing** — All PRs automatically run the complete test suite (372 tests) including PHPUnit tests, code quality checks, and static analysis
+1. Pull Request Testing — All PRs automatically run the complete test suite (393 tests) including PHPUnit tests, code quality checks, and static analysis
-2. **Automated deployment** — Deployment to production occurs on merge to main branch (only after all tests pass)
+2. Automated deployment — Deployment to production occurs on merge to main branch (only after all tests pass)
-3. **Front-end assets** — Assets are built and included in deployment
+3. Front-end assets — Assets are built and included in deployment
-4. **Environment files** — Securely transferred during deployment
+4. Environment files — Securely transferred during deployment
-5. **Crontab updates** — Scheduled tasks are updated on deployment
+5. Crontab updates — Scheduled tasks are updated on deployment

 The CI/CD pipeline ensures code quality by requiring all tests to pass before any code reaches production.